 Something to remember: Resentment is lack of self-care!

 Fourth: Supplements for adrenal support (always discuss new supplements with your physician):

 “The soul suffers when the body is diseased or traumatized, while the body suffers when the soul is ailing.”

 Realize that along life’s path, you will meet resistance.
-Embrace this resistance as opportunity for self growth.
+Embrace this resistance as an opportunity for self-growth.
 Realize that God never wastes a hurt.
 Remember that positive thoughts and actions create happier people and HAPPY PEOPLE are HEALTHY PEOPLE!